 Function Description

 - Supported dataset types: 2D point/line/region datasets, 3D point/line/region datasets, CAD datasets, text datasets, and attribute datasets.
+The source dataset and the target dataset must both be in either a versioned or non-versioned state.

-- Quantity limit: A dataset can only create one relational dataset.
-If Dataset A has already created a relational dataset with Dataset B, neither Dataset A nor B can create another relational dataset with Dataset C.
+- Quantity limit: A dataset can only be used to create one relationship class dataset.
+If a relational dataset has already been created between Dataset A and Dataset B, then neither Dataset A nor B can create a relational dataset with Dataset C.

 Function Entry